Netflix/batch_request_client/README.md

 # BatchRequestClient
-Short description and motivation.

-## Usage
-How to use my plugin.
+Ruby Client to create batch payload for use with [Batch Request API Middleware](https://github.com/Netflix/batch_request_api)

 ## Installation
 Add this line to your application's Gemfile: